chadtripod/documentation/Armory-Spinnaker-workshop.md

 }
 ```

-5. BaseIAM-PassRole (Create as inline policy on Spinnaker IAM Role)
+5. "BaseIAM-PassRole" (Create as inline policy on Spinnaker IAM Role)

 ```json
 {